Boerhavia erecta: Uses

 Boerhavia erecta is used in traditional medicine and as a food.
 In West and East Africa, the leaves are eaten as a vegetable and in sauces.
 In the Sahel, cattle graze on its leaves.

-Future studies
+Invasiveness

-In December, 2003 scientists in Taiwan noticed a new species growing on the railroad of Kaoshing.
-After a thorough investigation, they realized that it was Boerhavia erecta, a plant species that is native in the New World.
 B. erecta readily invades various environments such as bush, wasteland, agricultural land, and roadsides.
 Although the species is highly adventive, it is not regarded as a major invasive hazard.
 The International Union for Conservation of Nature is working with countries such as Bangladesh to encourage the species, and its pharmacology is under study.